 - Remove the pads from the front panel and apply a dry, clean pad; if the plastic is dirty, clean it with soap and water, or alcohol and dry it thoroughly before applying a clean pad; apply a pad by folding it in half with the gray side facing out; center the pad on the plastic panel and adjust it so the gray side grips the Velcro dots; the foam pad must cover all the edges of the plastic so the plastic does not touch the skin; if it doesn't, move the pad until it covers all the plastic.

 - Squeeze the top and bottom of collar together and tuck the collar under your child's chin; the chin should come to the end of the chin piece for a good fit.

 To Change the Back Panel of the Collar

-- Slide the back piece out from under your child’s neck keeping your child flat on his/her back (no pillows) with their neck straight.
+- Slide the back piece out from under your child’s neck keeping your child flat on their back (no pillows) with their neck straight.
 They should not lift or move their head to “help”.